Number of results:

 By the 18th century, fishing was still important to the town’s economy and, with the slow introduction of a gasworks, piped water supply and sewers the population expanded.
 Trams and then trolley buses came to be used and, in the early 20th century, the introduction of an airfield.

-Reputed to be the longest church in England, the Priory is one of the few monastery churches to have survived Henry VIII’s rule.
+Reputed to be one of the longest churches in England, the Priory is one of the few monastery churches to have survived Henry VIII’s rule.

 The current building of Christchurch Priory was built in the 11th century, although the medieval roof still exists and is visible above the newer one.
 The roof includes the Miraculous Beam which lies above the south aisle and was once the object of pilgrimages; the medieval builders found that a vital beam was too short but when they returned the next morning it was miraculously not only the right length but also in the right position.